bodono/apg/README.md

     minimize f(x) + h(x)
     over x \in R^dim_x

-where `f` is smooth, convex
+where `f` is smooth, convex - user supplies function to evaluate gradient of `f`
-`h` is convex with easy to evaluate proximal operator
+`h` is convex - user supplies function to evaluate the proximal operator of `h`

 call as: